How to Invest in Thailand and Should You?

 Condos in Thailand can be legally owned by foreigners with the title in their own name.
 But there are a few restrictions and rules which must be followed.

-First, no more than 49% of the floor space in a single condo project can be owned by foreigners.
+First off, no more than 49% of the floor space in a single condo project can be owned by foreigners.
 This is rarely an issue in practice.
-Almost every development is well below this threshold.
+Practically every condo building is well below this foreign ownership threshold.

 Second, and most importantly, the money used to buy the property must be foreign currency transferred into Thailand from abroad.
 The exchange of foreign currency into Thai baht must be done in Thailand, by a Thai bank.